trike33/PEN-300-Code-Snippets/Active Directory/Intra forest explotation.md

-Bidirecctional trust between the prod.contoso.com and the contoso.com domain
+**INTRA-FOREST EXPLOTATION CONCEPT ACLARATION:**

+By saying intra-forest explotation I mean owning the others domain in your current forest.
+For example the contoso.com is the root domain of the contoso.com forest, however the prod.contoso.com is a subdomain in the contoso.com forest, and so on.
+As it's logical, trust exists between domains(and also between forests).
+In our lab, exists a bidirecctional trust between the prod.contoso.com and the contoso.com domain(also known as parent-child trust).

 **EXTRA SIDS:**